juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 Setting up a Kubernetes cluster on AWS EKS with eksctl

-It might come as a surprise, but not too long ago, configuring a Kubernetes cluster on AWS EKS was quite challenging.
-This changed with the introduction of eksctl, a tool written in Go that acts as the official AWS CLI for EKS management. eksctl allows for the creation and administration of clusters through YAML files, while leveraging CloudFormation stacks behind the scenes to handle the required resources.
+It might come as a surprise, but not too long ago, configuring a Kubernetes cluster on Amazon EKS was quite challenging since you had to create all the components manually by yourself.
+This changed with the introduction of `eksctl`, a tool written in Go by the community and sponsored by weaveworks that acts as the official AWS CLI for EKS management. `eksctl` allows for the creation and administration of clusters through YAML files, while leveraging CloudFormation stacks behind the scenes to handle the required resources.
+In this blog post you'll see that using `eksctl` simplifies the creation and deployment of Kubernetes clusters on Amazon EKS.

 ## Installation